daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

     dns_myapi_rm() { }

     ```
     Actually, the `dns_myapi_add()` is required, but `dns_myapi_rm()` is optional.
 You can just write the add function at the beginning for testing purpose, it's `highly recommended` to implement the rm function too.
-Otherwise your txt records will increase 1 every 2 months.
+Otherwise, your txt records will increase 1 every 2 months.

 ### 6. Guide for the add function